 Salt is added to butter to improve shelf-life and add flavor.

-The salt level in salted butter depends on the manufacturer.
+The salt level in salted butter depends on the manufacturer.Â

 Check the nutrition information on your package of butter to see how much is really in there.

-Also, keep in mind, that salt in butter extends the fat's shelf life by nearly double.
+Salt in butter extends the fat's shelf life by nearly double.
 So unsalted butter will most likely be fresher.

 How to Use Salted Butter in Your Cookies